The Story Behind Our Meeting Rooms

 • Alan Davidson AM MBE is remembered as one of cricket’s finest players, but he’s also celebrated for the devotion he displayed during his post-playing days to ensure all Australians could gain enjoyment from the sport.

-Davidson retired from Test cricket in 1964 as the sport’s predominant allrounder.
+Davidson retired from Test cricket in 1964 as the sport’s pre-eminent allrounder.
 In 44 Tests his fast, left-arm swing bowling captured 186 wickets at 20.53 while he scored 1328 runs at 24.5.

 He’s best remembered for his lion-hearted showing in cricket’s historic first tied Test, the 1960 nail-biter against the West Indies at Brisbane.
-During that match Davidson defied a broken finger to become cricket’s first player to take 10 wickets and accumulate more than 100 runs in a Test.
+During that match, Davidson defied a broken finger to become cricket’s first player to take 10 wickets and score more than 100 runs in a Test.

 ‘Davo’ displayed the same determination - and character - as President of the NSW Cricket Association from 1970-2002; as Vice-Patron of Cricket NSW from 2003-2021; as chairman of the Rothmans National Sports Foundation, and by helping as a benefactor and mentor to a long roll call of junior cricket officials.